someengineering/resoto.com/blog/2022/12-19-from-cloud2sql/index.md

 [cloud2sql](https://cloud2sql.com) already has support for writing to a variety of different destinations, including [SQLite](https://www.sqlite.org/) files, [MySQL](https://www.mysql.com/), [MariaDB](https://mariadb.org/) and [PostgreSQL](https://www.postgresql.org/) databases, the [Snowflake](https://www.snowflake.com/) cloud-based data warehousing platform, and [Parquet](https://parquet.apache.org/) columnar structure files.
 This allows users to choose the destination that best fits their needs and workflows.
 By supporting a range of different destinations, cloud2sql makes it easy to work with the data collected by Resoto in the way that is most convenient for you.

 In the next post we will take a closer look at [cloud2sql](https://cloud2sql.com), install and configure it, and see how it can be used to get insights into our cloud infrastructure.

+Lastly I want to mention, that we are currently busy integrating the SQL synchronization functionality into Resoto as well.
+Much like we are using Resoto collector plugins to power cloud2sql, we will be using cloud2sql's table generation and export functionality inside Resoto.
+The main difference between the two tools being, that cloud2sql is a stateless standalone tool that does data export only, while Resoto is a stateful collection of services that can not only export data and provide visibility but also be configured to take action.